linyuiz/EDTA_update/Readme.md

 ---

 # Other modified versions of the software
-🚀For other modified versions of the software, please see: https://github.com/linyuiz/zgtools?tab=readme-ov-file#redesigned-software
+⭐️ For the modified version of annotation tool `EviAnn`, please visit: https://github.com/linyuiz/EviAnn_update (Not recommended for now, currently under upgrade)
+⭐️ For the modified version of scaffolding tool `C-Phasing`, please visit: https://github.com/linyuiz/CPhasing-mod (Beta version)

 ---
 # Installation